MikemathuKE/Axis/README.md

 Axis is developed by MikeMathuKE, and uses the [GNU General Public License v2.0] (https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

 ## Development
-Axis engine is inspired by Hazel Engine designed by theCherno
+Axis engine is inspired by Hazel Engine designed by theCherno.